ajarifi/ajarifi.github.io/_pages/about.md

 <div class="w3-panel w3-yellow w3-display-container">
 <span onclick="this.parentElement.style.display='none'" class="w3-button w3-large w3-display-topright"> &times; </span>
   <h3 style="margin-top:10px;"> Info </h3>
-  <p> Thank you for coming to my website.
-I will be happy to work with anyone who shares similar research interests.
+  <p> Thank you for visiting my website.
+If you have research interests similar to mine, I would be happy to collaborate with you.
-      Please let me know by e-mail for discussion, seminar, etc.
+      Feel free to reach out to me via email to discuss potential opportunities for collaboration, including seminars and other possibilities.
     </p>
 </div>